-Name Description RESET A button to restore the factory defaults.
-To restore the factory defaults, push the button (with the device turned on), hold it for 10 seconds, and then release the button.
-WPS A button to connect mesh network devices or set up wireless connection (the WPS function).
-To connect mesh network devices or use the WPS function: with the device turned on, push and release the button.
-To disable the router's wireless network: with the device turned on, push the button, hold it for 10 seconds, and release.
-USB A port for connecting a USB device (modem, storage).
+Port Description WIFI A button to enable/disable wireless network.
+To disable the router's wireless network: with the device turned on, press the button and release.
+The WLAN 2.4G and WLAN 5G LEDs should turn off.
+WPS A button to set up wireless connection (the WPS function).
+To use the WPS function: with the device turned on, push the button, hold it for 2 seconds, and release.
+The WPS LED should start blinking.
+USB A port for connecting a USB device (modem, storage, printer).
 LAN 1-4 4 Ethernet ports to connect computers or network devices.

-Name Description

 WAN A port to connect to a cable or DSL modem or to a private Ethernet line (it is recommended to use the cable included in the delivery package).

-12V=1.5A Power connector.

-ON/OFF A button to turn the router on/off.
+Port Description POWER A button to turn the router on/off.